This report shows the key role of end-use energy data and indicators in monitoring energy efficiency around the world. More »»

 Energy efficiency is high on the political agenda as governments seek to reduce wasteful energy consumption, strengthen energy security and cut greenhouse gas emissions.
 However, the lack of data for developing proper indicators to measure energy efficiency often prevents countries from transforming declarations into actions.

-The main objectives of this manual are to identify the main sectoral indicators and the data needed to develop these indicators; and to make surveying, metering and modeling practices existing all around the world available to all.
+The main objectives of Energy Efficiency Indicators: Fundamentals on Statistics are to identify the main sectoral indicators and the data needed to develop these indicators; and to make surveying, metering and modeling practices existing all around the world available to all.

-This manual has been developed with a companion document, Energy Efficiency Indicators: Essentials for Policy Making, as a starting point towards enabling policymakers to understand where greater efficiency is needed, to implement appropriate policies and to measure their impact.
+This manual has been developed with a companion document, Energy Efficiency Indicators: Essentials for Policy Making, as a starting point to enable policy makers to understand where greater efficiency is needed, to implement appropriate policies and to measure their impact.
 The ultimate goal is to make improved energy efficiency not only a concept but a reality.